flexpool/frontend/src/docs/fr/faq/questions-about-flexpool/eth-what-reward-scheme.md

 ---
-title: 'Quel système de récompense utilise Flexpool ?'
+title: 'What reward scheme Flexpool uses?'
 coin: eth
 ---

-Nous utilisons le système de récompense PPLNS (Pay-Per-Last-N-Shares).
+We use PPLNS (Pay-Per-Last-N-Shares) Reward Scheme.